microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

 PushNotificationDelivered | WpnCore | 89.920836200

 # What's Missing
+Except for the case of receiving a background Notification in the background by an Unpackaged app, all other scenarios are missing some steps in the logging process.

+When receiving a Push Notification in the forground, the notification is routed directly to the WIndowsAppSDK (for a packaged app) or through the LRP then the WindowsAppSDK (for an upackaged app).
+In both cases, the notification is routed through a function named *OnRawNotificationReceived*.
+This function exists in both the LRP and the WindowsAppSDK.
+From there it goes to *InvokeAll* in the WiondowsAppSDK.
+Which one is called depends on whether the app is destined to a packaged app or an unpackaged app.
+In both cases, *OnRawNotificationReceived* get the CorrelationVector but *InvokeAll* does not.
+Adding a correlation Vector to *InvokeAll* is easy, though it required modifying the public definition of the function used by the LRP only.

 # Proposed
 ## Receiving Push Notification in the Foreground
 ### Unpackaged App